See the Series Introduction for Just Tao It, Part IHERE

 I had also let go too soon of difficult conversations, necessary accountability, positions that needed holding, and effort that was just beginning to matter.

-And usually slowly enough that I could explain away the consequences for a while.
+Both patterns damaged what I was trying to build.
+They did so differently, and usually slowly enough that I could explain away the consequences for a while.

+The issue is not seeing, hearing, tasting, or doing.
 It is what happens when they all start running together.

 At some point, more stops adding and starts taking away.

-And after a while, overload starts feeling normal.
+After a while, overload starts feeling normal.

 That may be one of the most dangerous parts.